amckinnell/nutrella/README.md

 Follow these steps:

-1. Install the latest version of the Nutrella gem
+1. Install the Nutrella gem
 2. Use Nutrella to create a configuration file
 3. Grab your developer keys from Trello and add them to the configuration file
 4. Use Nutrella to smooth out your workflow